Bixler History, Family Crest & Coats of Arms

 - Mrs. David Bixler, aged 38, who landed in America from London, in 1892

-- William Bixler, aged 54, who emigrated to the United States, in 1893
+- William Bixler, aged 54, who immigrated to the United States, in 1893

-Bixler Settlers in the United States in the 20th Century
+Bixler Settlers in United States in the 20th Century

 - Grace Simon Bixler, aged 28, who landed in America, in 1904

-- Henry Bixler, aged 1, who emigrated to the United States from Estancia, in 1906
+- Henry Bixler, aged 1, who immigrated to the United States from Estancia, in 1906

 - Julius S. Bixler, aged 16, who landed in America, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)